 - Water the plant thoroughly and leave it in a well-lit space.

-13. Propagation Methods
+Propagation Methods of Anthurium clarinervium

-It is best to propagate your plant while repotting or pruning them.
 The best time to propagate them is in early spring or summer when the plant grows actively.

 Here are two ways to propagate Anthurium clarinervium.